Distributed Deep Convolutional Neural Networks for the Internet-of-Things: The Proposed Methodology

-The outcome of the optimization problem is the optimal placement $\alpha_{u,i,j}$s of the layers of the $C$ CNNs to the $N$ IoT units minimizing the delay in making a decision.
-In the event that the optimization problem provides more than one solution, the optimal assignment of the CNNs to the pervasive system is any solution with minimal latency\footnote{More advanced mechanisms could be considered, e.g., selecting the configuration characterized by the lowest energy consumption in transmission or computation.}.
+The considered class of optimization problems, i.e., the integer quadratic programs, is NP-complete.
+More specifically, since the $\alpha_{u, i, j}$s are binary variables, it is possible to convert it to a binary linear program, which is one of Karp's 21 NP-complete problems~\cite{karp1972reducibility}.
+In the proposed methodology, the optimization problem is solved through the Gurobi solver\footnote{The solver is able to find a solution with a error less than 2\% with respect to the optimal placement in less than 2 seconds and a negligible memory occupation in all the considered IoT scenarios described in Section 5.}.

-It is crucial to point out that the considered class of optimization problems, i.e., the integer quadratic programs, is NP-complete.
-More specifically, since the variables are only binary, it is possible to convert it to a integer linear program, and, by relaxing the equality constraint in Eq. \ref{eq:assignedlayerconstraint} as a greater or equal one, our problem becomes one of the Karp's 21 NP-complete problems \cite{karp1972reducibility}.
-Here, we rely on a solver to find the optimal solution of the proposed optimization problem, thus no specific algorithm is defined at this time.
+The optimization problem outcome is the optimal placement $\alpha_{u,i,j}$s of the $C$ CNNs' layers to the $N$ IoT units minimizing the delay in making a classification.
+In the event that the optimization provides more than one solution, the optimal placement is any feasible solution with minimal latency.
+In the rest of this section, the methodology is tailored to three specific configurations of the DL solution, followed by some comments about the open points.